Measuring and Understanding Throughput of Network Topologies: Comparison with Related Work

+\pbgnewer{In a later work, Yuan et. al.~\cite{LFTI} compared performance of multiple topologies.
+The throughput calculation was similar to~\cite{HPC13} discussed above so it may differ from an exact LP-based method.
+In addition,~\cite{LFTI} uses single-path routing.
+As pointed out in~\cite{LFTI}, single-path routing can perform significantly differently than multipath.
+Moreover, in modern enterprise private cloud data centers as well as hyperscale public clouds, multipath routing (most commonly ECMP) is standard best practice~\cite{bgpInDC, jupiter, vl2} in order to achieve acceptable performance.
+In contrast to~\cite{LFTI}, our study measures performance with the best possible (multipath) flow routing, so that our results reveal the topology's limits rather than a routing scheme's limits.
+Our LP-based method could easily be extended to incorporate path restrictions if these were desired (as we did in the previous paragraph).
+In addition, we study worst-case and real-world measured TMs.}

-Several researchers have used bisection bandwidth and sparsest cut as proxies for throughput performance.
-Further, the usage of these two terms is not consistent across the literature.
-For instance, REWIRE~\cite{rewire} explicitly optimizes its topology designs for high sparsest cut, although it refers to the standard sparsest cut metric as bisection bandwidth.
-Tomic~\cite{optimalECC} builds topologies with the objective of maximizing bisection bandwidth (in a particular class of graphs).
+Other work on comparing topologies is more focused on reliability and cuts in the topology~\cite{sandiaPaper}.
+For instance, REWIRE~\cite{rewire} optimizes its topology designs for high sparsest cut, although it refers to the standard sparsest cut metric as bisection bandwidth.
+Tomic~\cite{ANCS} builds topologies with the objective of maximizing bisection bandwidth (in a particular class of graphs).
 Webb et. al~\cite{webb2011topology} use bisection bandwidth to pick virtual topologies over the physical topology.
 An interesting point of note is that they consider all-to-all traffic ``a worst-case communication scenario'', while our results (Figure~\ref{fig:compareTMsAll}) show that other traffic patterns can be significantly worse.
 PAST~\cite{stephens2012past} tests $3$ data center network proposals with the same sparsest cut (while referring to it as bisection bandwidth).
-Although it is not stated, the authors presumably used approximate methods because even approximating sparsest cut is believed to be NP-Hard~\cite{chawla2006hardness}.
-While that does not imply that it could not be efficiently computed for these particular graphs, to the best of our knowledge, no sparsest-cut computation procedures are known for any of the networks tested in PAST.
-Further, PAST finds that the throughput performance of topologies with the same sparsest cut is different in packet-level simulations, raising questions about the usefulness of such a comparison; one must either build topologies of the same cost and compare them on throughput (as we do), or build topologies with the same performance and compare cost (as Popa et. al~\cite{lucian10} do).
-These observations underscore the community's lack of clarity on the relationship between bisection bandwidth, sparsest cut, and throughput.
-A significant component of our work in this paper tackles this subject.
+PAST finds that the throughput performance of topologies with the same sparsest cut is different in packet-level simulations, raising questions about the usefulness of such a comparison; one must either build topologies of the same cost and compare them on throughput (as we do), or build topologies with the same performance and compare cost (as Popa et. al~\cite{lucian10} do).
+These observations underscore the community's lack of clarity on the relationship between cut-metrics and throughput.
+A significant component of our work tackles this subject.